oxylabs/lazada-scraper/README.md

 [![](https://dcbadge.vercel.app/api/server/eWsVUJrnG5)](https://discord.gg/GbxmdGhZjq)

-Oxylabs’ [Lazada Scraper](https://oxylabs.io/products/scraper-api/ecommerce/lazada?utm_source=github&utm_medium=repositories&utm_campaign=product) is a data gathering solution allowing you to extract real-time information from an Lazada website effortlessly.
+Oxylabs’ [Lazada Scraper](https://oxylabs.io/products/scraper-api/ecommerce/lazada?utm_source=github&utm_medium=repositories&utm_campaign=product) (a part of Web Scraper API) is a data gathering solution allowing you to extract real-time information from an Lazada website effortlessly.
 This brief guide explains how an Lazada Scraper works and provides code examples to understand better how you can use it hassle-free.

 ### How it works